Home

 but there are still health concerns."

 D-limonene is a natural citrus extract found in flea shampoos and rinses used for cats.
-It gets rid of fleas by dissolving their waxy coating, thus causing dehydration and death.
+It gets rid of fleas by dissolving their waxy coating; this causes dehydration and ultimately death.

 Flea shampoo with this substance will kill 99% of fleas when the shampoo is left on your cat for ten minutes.
 However, it apparently only kills adult fleas and flea larvae.